azahinhasan/product_order_with_nest/README.md

     ```bash
     npm run start:dev
     ```
-5. Navigate to the GraphQL playground at `http://localhost:5212/graphql` (or your configured port) and do post request.
+5. Navigate to the GraphQL playground at `http://localhost:5212/graphql` (or given APP_PORT) and do post from client(such as: Postman).

 ## GraphQL Usage